 - 18 graduate credit hours in their primary fields of either health services or gerontology.

-- Must complete course work in two other related academic disciplines, such as anthropology, geography, counseling, rehabilitation counseling, or sociology.
+- Must complete course work in one other related academic disciplines, such as anthropology, geography, counseling, rehabilitation counseling, or sociology.

 For further information about the interdisciplinary applied gerontology program at UNT, please contact the interdisciplinary studies program coordinator, Toulouse Graduate School, Eagle Student Services Center, .; 940-565-2383;